Delivering Future Effect to Todays Radar Operators

 Hypersonics and 5th generation fighters have changed the balance of power across Europe.
 With potential adversaries fielding new advanced capabilities, military radar operators across NATO are developing new systems to identify, track and monitor new threats to their airspace.

-Over the three-day summit we will examine the latest advancements and initiatives in radar systems; assessing new developments in AI to develop cognitive radar systems, technical advances to enable passive and 3D phased array systems, and advanced target tracking innovations utilising Active and Passive Electronic Scanning Array and strategic challenges of airborne surveillance.
+Over the 3 day Summit we will examine the latest advancements and initiatives in radar systems; assessing new developments in AI to develop cognitive radar systems, technical advances to enable passive and 3D phased array systems, and advanced target tracking innovations utilising Active and Passive Electronic Scanning Array and strategic challenges of airborne surveillance.

 With sessions led by leading technical research institutes and strategists looking to deploy these new systems on operations, the Military Radar summit will continue to inform the future of Military Radar